touch/netty-ring-adapter/README.md

                                     ;; worker thread.
-  :max-channel-memory-size 1048576  ;; the maximum total size of the queued events per channel :max-total-memory-size 1048576    ;; the maximum total size of the queued events
+  :max-channel-memory-size 1048576  ;; the maximum total size of the queued events per channel :max-total-memory-size 1048576    ;; the maximum total size of the queued events :debug :slf4j                     ;; turns on debugging using the slf4j as a logging framework.
+                                    ;; debugging options include (:commons :jboss :log4j :slf4j :jdk)
 ```

 Using `:zero-copy` may not work in all cases depending on your operating system and JVM version.
 Please see